Veles (god): Etymology

+Words semantically connected with the dead found in the Baltic sphere like Lithuanian vėlės, Latvian veļi (loosely transl. "souls of the dead") are associated with the figure of Velnias.

+The meaning of the root ṷel- as “to see” is reflected, for example, in the prophetess Veleda mentioned by Tacitus, as well as in the Old Irish stratum associated with poetry and magic, fili.
+Another Veles etymological connecting is with the Old Russian class of seers and magicians known as volkhv, although this has not yet been confirmed and remains hypothetical.

-One possibility is that the name derives from the Proto-Indo-European root *wel-, meaning wool.
-This seems plausible, since in Slavic cosmology Veles in serpentine form is lying in a nest of black wool in the roots of the Tree of the World and Veles is the shepherd of the dead.
-Volos is also the Russian and Ukrainian word for "hair" and Veles is hairy in his beastly form (bear, wolf).
+Belaj's debated connection of *wel- to wave/wool is especially notable, since Veles is often reconstructed as the shepherd of the dead.
+Volos is also the Russian and Ukrainian word for "hair".
+Gieysztor notes, that hair/fur is regarded as connected to magic in IE mythology.
 However, since the early 20th century, since the advent of Proto-Indo-European laryngeal theory, the 'wool' word has been reconstructed as *h_{2}wĺ̥h_{1}neh_{2}.

 The Proto-Indo-European root *welg- also means 'humid, wet'.
 Nothing is more connected with Veles than humidity and wetness.
 His domain is down, 'у воду пот корч пот колоду' ("in the water, below the tree stump and the log").
 However, this etymology can be discounted, as there is no velar in Veles.

 There is also the Indo-European word *woltus meaning 'meadow' which is derived from the same root.
 Accordingly, Veles is the shepherd of the dead who was imagined to browse the deceased on green lush meadows in the underworld.
+An ancient Russian word, Vlasezhelische, could refer to the place where Veles dwells, "the underground kingdom or an entrance to it".